-- Your sheets touch your body for 8 hours a night, so they should be of a fine quality.
+- Your sheets touch your body for eight hours a night, so they should be high quality.
 Look for 100-percent cotton sheets in a high thread count.

 - A good quality mattress and supportive pillows that are specific to your sleeping patterns will go a long way promoting rest and healing during the nighttime hours.
 Before you purchase a pillow or mattress, do your research and test out as many as possible since U.S. regulations prohibit most of these items from being returned after purchase.

 Decide on Color